dservidie/dynamo-data-migrations/README.md

     ```

 ## Editing config.json
-The `config.json` generated during the `init` phase contains configuration information as required to run the `up`, `down` and `satus` commands.
+The `config.json` generated during the `init` phase contains configuration information as required to run the `up`, `down` and `status` commands.
 Below is a brief description of the details specified in the file.
    1. `awsConfig`: This section is used to store AWS credentials and region of the AWS account against which you want to execute the up/down/status commands.
        You can specify multiple profiles, if profile is not specified it is considered as `default` profile. **Region is mandatory for each profile**.
         `accessKeyId` and `secretAccessKey` are optional, if not provided the credentials are loaded from AWS SharedCredentials file or from AWS environment variables.
 For more information, refer [Setting Credentials in Node.js](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-credentials-node.html).